Last Updated on March 24, 2022 by Admin

 Career Opportunities for QS

 After attaining enough experience in this profession, quantity surveyors will have an opportunity to become a contractor.
 One can specialize in project management after a course of time.
-Some of the other options that quantity surveyors can opt for our risk assessment and logistics management.
+Some of the other options that quantity surveyors can opt for are our risk assessment and logistics management.

 The infrastructure sector has been considered a key driver of a country’s economy.
 The infrastructure sector takes care of the development of bridges, roads, buildings, dams, and others.